Episode 58

 Speaker:

-you can play through a bag of chips or a
+also why you can find yourself halfway through a bag

 Speaker:

-pint of ice cream without even realizing it.
+of chips or a pint of ice cream without even

 Speaker:

+realizing it.
 There's no fiber to stop you.
-You have that hedonic effect.
-But
+You

 Speaker: